Best fixed annuity rates for October 2024

 Secure Term MVA Fixed Annuity II 3

-• Our take: This New York Life annuity requires a heftier minimum premium and pays among the highest rates but over a shorter guaranteed term, a potentially better option if prevailing interest rates rise in the future.
+- Our take: This New York Life annuity requires a heftier minimum premium and pays a lower rate but over a shorter guaranteed term, a potentially better option if prevailing interest rates rise in the future.

 Premier Voyage 5

-• Our take: This annuity offers one of the highest multi-year rates, and guarantees the payout over a medium term.
-But it requires a $1 million minimum premium to achieve it.
-Those with less money can opt for a lower guaranteed rate through the same annuity.
+- Our take: This annuity offers several multi-year rates based on minimum premiums and guarantees the payout over a medium term.
+But requires a $1 million to $10 million minimum premium to achieve the highest rates (4.45 percent – 4.65 percent).
+Those with less capital can opt for a lower guaranteed rate (4.15 percent – 4.25 percent) through the same annuity with the lowest minimum premium at $10,000.

 Reliance Guarantee 5